UGLE Annual Report

 Click here to go to the Press Page

-Board considers lowering the age of Initiation to 18 years old
+Board lowers the age of Initiation to 18 years old

 Following a presentation by RW Bro.
 Michael Ward, a Deputy Metropolitan Grand Master, at the last Quarterly Communications on the the origins and work of the Membership Working Party, a recommendation was made to lower the age of Initiation from 21 to 18 years of age.